Violin Sonata No. 24 (Mozart)

 Violin Sonata No. 24 in F major, K. 376, was composed by Wolfgang Amadeus Mozart in Vienna during the summer of 1781.
 Like all other sonatas of Op.
 2, this piece also has three movements.

 Later, this piece, along with three other sonatas by Mozart (violin sonatas Nos.
 25 and 26 and piano sonata No. 17), were all transcribed for flute by Patrick Gallois.

 This sonata, along with five other ones as a collection (K. 296 and K. 377–380), were all dedicated to Josepha Barbara Auernhammer (Mozart's pupil), to whom he had also dedicated the Sonata for Two Pianos in D major, K. 448.

+Movements

+The sonata is in three movements: